Europe checks the mail. Nobody stops it.

 Soft-fail is the safe default of the entire onboarding chain.
 Hosting panels generate ~all so a customer's newsletter never bounces during setup.
 Consultants recommend ~all "for the transition" — and the transition never ends, because nothing breaks.
 That is exactly the problem: a policy that never breaks anything also never blocks anything.

 The countries that enforce are instructive.
-Poland's 53.8% and Sweden's publisher-enforcement rate (~60% of those who publish) don't come from stricter businesses — they come from national provider defaults and registrar practice.
+Poland's 53.4% and Sweden's publisher-enforcement rate don't come from stricter businesses — they come from national provider defaults and registrar practice.
 Email enforcement is an infrastructure-supply property before it is a customer-demand property.
 Which is also the commercial point: the operator who flips their default moves their whole book up this chart.

 Why this costs money now — not someday